-Regulated Utility Summary Description Newfoundland Power (cont'd) In November 2010 the PUB approved Newfoundland Power's 2011 Capital Budget Plan totalling approximately \$73 million before customer contributions.
-In accordance with the operation of the ROE automatic adjustment formula, Newfoundland Power's allowed ROE has beer reduced from 9.00% for 2010 to 8.38% for 2011.
-In December 2010 the PUB approved Newfoundland Power's application to: (i) adopt the accrual method of accounting for other post-employment benefit ("OPEB") costs, effective January 1, 2011; (ii) recover the transitional regulatory asses balance of approximately \$53 million, associated with adoption of accrual accounting, over a 15-year period; and (iii) adop an OPEB cost-variance deferral account to capture differences between OPEB expense calculated in accordance with Canadian GAAP and OPEB expense approved by the PUB for rate-setting purposes.
-In December 2010 Newfoundland Power received approval from the PUB for an overall average 0.8% increase in custome electricity rates, effective January 1, 2011, mainly resulting from the PUB sapproval for the Company to change its accounting practices for OPEB costs, as described above, partially offset by the impact of the decrease in the allowed ROE for 2011.
-Newfoundland Power's forecast mid-year rate base for 2011 is \$0.9 billion.
-In December 2010 Newfoundland Power and Bell Aliant signed a new Support Structure Agreement, effective January 1, 2011 whereby Bell Aliant will buy back 40% of all joint-use poles and related infrastructure owned by Newfoundland Power fore as the saproximately \$% of Newfoundland Power's rate base.
-In 2000 Newfoundland Power purchased joint-use poles and related infrastructure Grom Bell Aliant (formerly Aliant Telecom Inc. under a 10-year Joint-Use Facilities Partnership Agreement ("JUFPA") that expired December 31, 2010.
-Bell Aliant exercise the option to buy back these poles from Newfoundland Power has filed an application with the PUB requesting approval Maritime Electric costs in 2012.
-In July 2010 IRAC approved Maritime Electric's 2010/2011 Rate Application providing for: (i) an increase in the reference cost of energy in base electricity rates, effective August 1, 2010; (ii) the amorization of the replacement energy costs incurred during the refurbishment of the New Brunswick Power ("NB Power") Point Lepreau Nuclear Generating Station ("Point Lepreau" over the extended life of the unit; and (iii) an allowed ROE of 9.75% for 2010 and 2011, unchanged from 2009.
-In November 2010 Maritime Electric entered into a PPA with NB Power for a five-year period commencing March 2011 which will result in lower and stable power purchase costs for customers over the period.
-In November 2010 Maritime Electric signed the Accord with the Government of PEI.
+- In July 2010 IRAC approved Maritime Electric's 2010/2011 Rate Application providing for: (i) an increase in the reference cost of energy in base electricity rates, effective August 1, 2010; (ii) the amortization of the replacement energy costs incurred during the refurbishment of the New Brunswick Power ("NB Power") Point Lepreau Nuclear Generating Station ("Point Lepreau") over the extended life of the unit; and (iii) an allowed ROE of 9.75% for 2010 and 2011, unchanged from 2009. - In November 2010 Maritime Electric entered into a PPA with NB Power for a five-year period commencing March 2011, which will result in lower and stable power purchase costs for customers over the period. - In November 2010 Maritime Electric signed the Accord with the Government of PEI.
 The Accord covers the period from March 1, 2011 through February 29, 2016.
 Under the terms of the Accord, the Government of PEI will assume responsibility for the cost of replacement energy and the monthly operating and maintenance costs related to Point Lepreau, effective March 1, 2011, until Point Lepreau is fully refurbished, which is expected by fall 2012.
 The Government of PEI will finance these costs, which will be recovered from customers beginning when Point Lepreau returns to service.
-In the event tha Point Lepreau does not return to service by fall 2012, the Government of PEI reserves the right to cease the monthly payments.
+In the event that Point Lepreau does not return to service by fall 2012, the Government of PEI reserves the right to cease the monthly payments.
 As permitted by IRAC, replacement energy costs incurred during the refurbishment period are being deferred by Maritime Electric and were approximately \$47 million to the end of February 2011.
-The timing and terms of recovery also provides for the financing by the Government of PEI of costs associated with Maritime Electric's termination or the Dalhousie Unit Participation Agreement.
+The timing and terms of recovery of the deferred costs is subject to further review by a commission to be established by the Government of PEI.
+The Accord also provides for the financing by the Government of PEI of costs associated with Maritime Electric's termination of the Dalhousie Unit Participation Agreement.
 The costs will be subsequently collected from customers over a period to be established by the Government of PEI.
-As a result of the Accord, energy supply costs have decreased and custome electrici FortisOntario In April 2010 FortisOntario received Decisions and Orders from the OEB with respect to Third-Generation Incentive Rate Mechanism ("IRM") electricity distribution rate applications for harmonized rates for Fort Erie and Gananoque and rate for Port Colborne, effective May 1, 2010.
-In non-rebasing years, customer electricity rates are set using inflationary factors less an efficiency target under the OEB's Third-Generation IRM.
-The resulting increase in base electricity rates, effective May 1, 2010, was minimal, with an inflationary increase of 1.3%, partially offset by a 1.12% efficiency target.
-The approved customer electricity rates reflected an allowed ROE of 8.01% on an equity component of 40%.
+As a result of the Accord, energy supply costs have decreased and customer electricity rates were lowered by approximately 14.0% effective March 1, 2011, at which time a two-year customer rate freeze commenced. - In December 2010 Maritime Electric received regulatory approval, as filed, of its 2011 Capital Budget totalling approximately \$23 million, before customer contributions.